 An empty block of shops at the end of Springbank Way

-Post Offices on Hesters Way Road
+Post Office on Hesters Way Road

 Shell garage on Princess Elizabeth Way

 Planning Landscape

 Recent planning and development had taken place at the White House on Village Road, the former Spirax Sarco site off Tennyson Road and the land on the former Christ College School on Arle Road.
 Developments have been planned but not agreed behind Lucinia Mews and at Springbank Shopping Centre.